tainacan/tainacan/src/readme.txt

 = Features =

 * "Metadata and Filters": Use a metadata standard or choose whatever set of metadata you want to describe the items in your collections.
-Also, choose which metadata will be used as a filter when browsing the collection
+Also, choose which metadata will be used as a filter when browsing the collection.

-Faceted Search.
+* "Faceted Search".
 Browse your collection (and let the public browse it) using a faceted search interface with the filters you have chosen.

 * "Manage Taxonomies": Manage vocabularies that can be used accross all your collections.